natenka/pyneng-book-en/docs/source/book/21_textfsm/2_textfsm_examples.rst

 This section discusses examples of templates and TextFSM usage.

-The section uses parse_output.py script to process command output by template.
+Section uses parse_output.py script to process command output by template.
 It is not tied to a specific template and output: template and command output will be passed as arguments:

 .. code:: python